Dartmouth College: Seal

 Dartmouth's 1769 royal charter required the creation of a seal for use on official documents and diplomas.
 The college's founder, Eleazar Wheelock, designed a seal for his college bearing a striking resemblance to the seal of the Society for the Propagation of the Gospel, a missionary society founded in London in 1701, in order to maintain the illusion that his college was more for mission work than for higher education.
 Engraved by a Boston silversmith, the seal was ready by commencement of 1773.
 The trustees officially accepted the seal on August 25, 1773, describing it as:

 On October 28, 1926, the trustees affirmed the charter's reservation of the seal for official corporate documents alone.
 The College Publications Committee commissioned noted typographer William Addison Dwiggins to create a line drawing version of the seal in 1940 that saw widespread use.
 Dwiggins' design was modified during 1957 to change the date from "1770" to "1769", to accord with the date of the college charter.
 The trustees commissioned a new set of dies with a date of "1769" to replace the old dies, now badly worn after almost two hundred years of use.
-The 1957 design continues to be used under trademark number 2305032.
+The 1957 design continues to be used.